VOLTTRON/volttron/docs/source/core_services/service_agents/central_management/VOLTTRON-Central.rst

 Agent Introduction
 ==================

-The VOLTTRON Central Agent (VCM) is responsible for controlling multiple VOLTTRON instances through a single interfaces.
+The VOLTTRON Central Management (VCM) Agent is responsible for controlling multiple VOLTTRON instances through a single interface.
 The VOLTTRON instances can be either local or remote.
-VCM leverages an internal VOLTTRON web server providing a interface to our JSON-RPC based web api.
+VCM leverages an internal VOLTTRON web server providing an interface to our JSON-RPC based web api.
 Both the web api and the interface are served through the VCM agent.
 There is a :ref:`VOLTTRON Central Demo <VOLTTRON-Central-Demo>` that will allow you to quickly setup and see the current offerings of the interface.
 VOLTTRON Central will allow you to